ppy/osu-wiki/wiki/Gameplay/Daily_challenge/en.md

 ![](img/yt-comment.jpg "waxxx14's YouTube comment suggesting the \"cup of the day\" format")
 :::

-- The idea for daily challenge was taken from a comment from waxxx14 requesting a "cup of the day" format from [TrackMania](https://en.wikipedia.org/wiki/TrackMania) in osu!, under a lazer dev video, ["deciding what to do with lazer"](https://www.youtube.com/watch?v=xUSxEjQQ1UI)
+- The idea for daily challenge was taken from a comment from waxxx14 requesting a "cup of the day" format from [TrackMania](https://en.wikipedia.org/wiki/TrackMania) in osu!, posted under the lazer development video ["deciding what to do with lazer"](https://www.youtube.com/watch?v=xUSxEjQQ1UI)
 - The daily challenge launched to the public on July 25, 2024 in osu!(lazer) public release [2024.725.0](https://osu.ppy.sh/home/changelog/lazer/2024.725.0) solely for the [osu! game mode](/wiki/Game_mode/osu!).
 - In the initial release, free mods were not selectable, and the total pass count as well as the cumulative total score were only added in a later update.